-Category/sub category Parameter Year of submission 2018 2019 Activities Dairy cattle N excretion V Further efforts on theoretical assessment of N excretion data will be done based on N balance methodology (Gruber and Poesch, 2006).
-Livestock categories Average temperature V The average annual temperatures used in the assessment of the manure management CH_4 emission factors will be verified on the basis of the available information (i.e. updated data from SCIA 15).
+Category/sub category nission Activities Dairy cattle N excretion $\sqrt{}$ Further efforts on theoretical assessment of N excretion data will be done based on N balance methodology (Gruber and Poesch, 2006).
+Livestock categories Average √ ma √ The average annual temperatures used in the assessment of the manure management CH 4 emission factors will be verified on the basis of the available information (i.e. updated data from SCIA 16).

-For the dairy cattle category, the suggestions by the review process (UNFCCC, 2009) have been taken into consideration.
 Nitrogen excretion in Italy has been evaluated through a Nitrogen Balance Inter-regional Project (nitrogen balance in animal farms), funded by the Regional Governments of the most livestock-intensive Italian Regions.
 The N-balance methodology has been applied in real case farms, monitoring their normal feeding practice, without specific diet adaptation.
 In the project, the most relevant dairy cattle production systems in Italy have been considered.
 Contrary to what is normally found in European milk production systems, poor correlation between the N excretion and milk production has been found.
 Two possible reasons explain the absence of correlation: a) an extreme heterogeneity in the protein content of the forage and in the use of the feed; b) the non optimisation of the protein diet of less productive cattle (De Roest and Speroni, 2005; CRPA, 2010).
 Further efforts on theoretical assessment of nitrogen excretion data will be done based on nitrogen balance methodology (Gruber and Pötsch, 2006).
-An ad-hoc agroenvironmental indicator group coordinated by the Ministry of Agriculture is working to determine gross nitrogen balances; the revision of N coefficients will be considered accordingly.
+An ad-hoc agro-environmental indicator group coordinated by the Ministry of Agriculture is working to determine gross nitrogen balances; the revision of N coefficients will be considered accordingly.